aitjcize/cppman/README.rst

     $ pip install cppman

+Note that cppman requires Python 3.
+Make sure that either ``pip`` is configured for Python 3 installation, your default Python interpeter is version 3 or just use ``pip3`` instead.

 2. Arch Linux users can find it on AUR or using `Yaourt <https://wiki.archlinux.org/index.php/Yaourt>`_:

 .. code-block:: bash